Seafood: History

 Pictorial evidence of Roman fishing comes from mosaics.
-At a certain time the goatfish was considered the epitome of luxury, above all because its scales exhibit a bright red colour when it dies out of water.
-For this reason these fish were occasionally allowed to die slowly at the table.
-There even was a recipe where this would take place in garo, in the sauce.
+At a certain time, the goatfish was considered the epitome of luxury, above all because its scales exhibit a bright red colour when it dies out of water.
+For this reason, these fish were occasionally allowed to die slowly at the table.
+There even was a recipe where this would take place in Garo, in the sauce.
 At the beginning of the Imperial era, however, this custom suddenly came to an end, which is why mullus in the feast of Trimalchio (see the Satyricon) could be shown as a characteristic of the parvenu, who bores his guests with an unfashionable display of dying fish.

-In medieval times, seafood was less prestigious than other animal meats, and often seen as merely an alternative to meat on fast days.
+In medieval times, seafood was less prestigious than other animal meats, and was often seen as merely an alternative to meat on fast days.
 Still, seafood was the mainstay of many coastal populations.
 Kippers made from herring caught in the North Sea could be found in markets as far away as Constantinople.
 While large quantities of fish were eaten fresh, a large proportion was salted, dried, and, to a lesser extent, smoked.
-Stockfish, cod that was split down the middle, fixed to a pole and dried, was very common, though preparation could be time-consuming, and meant beating the dried fish with a mallet before soaking it in water.
-A wide range of mollusks including oysters, mussels and scallops were eaten by coastal and river-dwelling populations, and freshwater crayfish were seen as a desirable alternative to meat during fish days.
+Stockfish - cod that was split down the middle, fixed to a pole, and dried - was very common, though preparation could be time-consuming, and meant beating the dried fish with a mallet before soaking it in water.
+A wide range of mollusks (including oysters, mussels and scallops) were eaten by coastal and river-dwelling populations, and freshwater crayfish were seen as a desirable alternative to meat during fish days.
 Compared to meat, fish was much more expensive for inland populations, especially in Central Europe, and therefore not an option for most.

 Modern knowledge of the reproductive cycles of aquatic species has led to the development of hatcheries and improved techniques of fish farming and aquaculture.
-Better understanding of the hazards of eating raw and undercooked fish and shellfish has led to improved preservation methods and processing.
+A better understanding of the hazards of eating raw and undercooked fish and shellfish has led to improved preservation methods and processing.

 Types of seafood

-The following table is based on the ISSCAAP classification (International Standard Statistical Classification of Aquatic Animals and Plants) used by the FAO for the purposes of collecting and compiling fishery statistics.
+The following table is based on the ISSCAAP classification (International Standard Statistical Classification of Aquatic Animals and Plants) used by the FAO to collect and compile fishery statistics.
 The production figures have been extracted from the FAO FishStat database, and include both capture from wild fisheries and aquaculture production.